Cherry Shrimp (Neocaridina) Gender Identification: A Comprehensive Guide

 Once the female gets berried for the first time, her belly gets rounded permanently.
 It is because, once the shrimp gets pregnant, the belly gets expanded and doesn’t return to its normal size after eggs are hatched.

-In female cherry shrimps, the back of the body also bends a little bit.
-This bend helps to hold the eggs better.
-But this is a very subtle bend.
+In female cherry shrimp, the back of the body also bends a little bit.
+This bend helps to hold the eggs better, but it is very subtle.
 Only experienced eyes can see the difference.

-This method is more applicable to a bit experienced shrimp keepers.
-If you are new to shrimp keeping, then don’t rely on this method much.
+This method is more applicable to experienced shrimp keepers.
+If you are new to shrimp keeping, don’t rely on it much.

 female cherry shrimps have larger & rounder second scale

 In the case of female cherry shrimps, the second scale is larger and rounder.
-But in the males, the second scale has a straight shape.
+However, in males, the second scale has a straight shape.

-Also, in the females, the second scale looks like it sits on the top of the first and third scale.
-In the males, the 3 scales sit next to each other.
-In addition to the second scale shape, the males have narrower tail than the females.
+Also, in the females, the second scale looks like it sits on top of the first and third scales.
+In the males, the three scales sit next to each other.
+In addition to the second scale shape, the males have a narrower tail than the females.

 As you can see, this method needs trained eyes to see the exact shape of the second scale.